The Girl in a Swing (1988 film): Plot

 Alan Desland (Rupert Frazer) is an English antique dealer who specializes in ceramics.
 A solitary man, he is a bachelor with no romantic ties.
-On a business trip to Copenhagen, he hires a German-born secretary, Karin Foster (Meg Tilly), to do some clerical work—she is fluent in English, Danish, and German.
-Alan's attraction to Karin is immediate, and over the coming days, he falls deeply in love with her.
-Karin is an attractive, sensuous, and mysterious woman who reveals little about herself.
-Her actions reflect both a quiet sensitivity (crying during a classical concert) and a dispassionate coldness (breaking the neck of an injured seagull).
-During a conversation about Karin's unmarried friend Inge and her child, Alan makes an offhand comment that he would have trouble marrying a woman with a child—the remark clearly upsets her.
-Before leaving Copenhagen, Karin expresses her love for Alan, who responds by proposing marriage, and Karin accepts.
+On a business trip to Copenhagen, he hires a German-born secretary, Karin Foster (Meg Tilly) fluent in English, Danish, and German.
+Alan's attraction to Karin is immediate, and he falls deeply in love with her.
+Karin displays a quiet sensitivity (crying during a classical concert) alongside dispassionate coldness (breaking the neck of an injured seagull).
+When Alan makes an offhand comment that he'd have trouble marrying a woman with a child she becomes clearly upset.
+Before leaving Copenhagen, Karin expresses her love for Alan, and they agree to marry.

-Alan returns to England and meets with his mother, who expresses concern that they know very little about Karin's family or background.
-When Karin arrives, Alan begins to notice her strange behavior—frightened by the sound of children and fearful of the dark.
-As they prepare for their wedding, Karin states she cannot be married in a church.
-Karin's playful sensuality, however, overwhelms and enchants Alan.
-Alan and Karin soon travel to the United States on holiday and get married in a civil ceremony in Florida, where they spend their honeymoon.
-While swimming in a lake, Karin sees a body beneath the water, but Alan confirms it's only an old log.
+Alan's mother in England expresses concern they know little about Karin's background.
+Alan begins to notice Karin's strange behavior, such as fright of the sound of children and fearfulness of the dark.
+Karin refuses to marry in a church, and on a holiday to the United States they wed in a civil ceremony in Florida.
+While swimming in a lake on their honeymoon, Karin sees a body beneath the water that Alan identifies as a log.

-When Alan and Karin return to England, she continues to captivate him and their entire social circle, engaging in discussions of philosophy and religion.
-At one dinner party, she asks Alan's best friend and vicar, "Can anything be forgiven?"
-He tells her yes, if a person truly wants to be forgiven.
-Alan suspects there is something deep and troubling in her—some dark secret or hidden guilt.

-One day at an auction, Karin bids on an odd lot that contains a rare statuette of a girl in a swing.
-Overjoyed at the find, Alan authenticates the piece at Sotherby's which estimates its value at over £200,000.
-He becomes even happier when the initial impotence of his wedding night gives way to an unbridled sexuality between the two.
-In conversations with Alan and the vicar, Karin explores the connection between spiritual love and physical love—a notion she believes is absent in Christianity but embraced by pagan cults.
-Soon after, Karin tells Alan she is pregnant.
+Returning to England, she charms his social circle during discussions of philosophy and religion.
+Alan is troubled when asks his best friend, a vicar, if all things can be forgiven.
+Karin wins a rare statuette of a girl in a swing at auction which, Alan authenticates as valued over £200,000.
+The impotence he experienced on their wedding night gives way to unbridled sexuality.
+In conversations with Alan and the vicar, Karin explores the connection between spiritual love and physical love, which she believes is absent in Christianity but embraced by pagan cults.